mag1art/DbrainApi/README.md

 # The project for use Dbrain Api.

-For install use the nuget package.
+For install use the [nuget package](https://www.nuget.org/packages/DbrainApi) .
 ```
 dotnet add package DbrainApi
 ```